top of page

 ANN MARIE DEER OWENS

-After graduating, Owens worked at WMAK Radio on the midnight shift, which was “awful,” she said.
-She moved to WKDA-KDF radio in Nashville, where she would stay for 13 years and serve as news director.
+Deer Owens has shared Vanderbilt's stories for 29 years through its Communications and Marketing.
+As a student, she majored in English and worked with The Hustler and WRVU radio.
+After graduating, Owens worked at WMAK Radio and WKDA-KDF radio in Nashville, where she would stay for 13 years and serve as news director.
 In 1990, The Tennessee Associated Press Broadcasters Association named her Broadcaster of the Year.
+She transitioned to public affairs at Vanderbilt, creating the award-winning “That’s Vanderbilt” feature.
+Owens is also involved with local nonprofits and has documented many important narratives at the university.

 JAY GRAVES